 - The home must be over 25-years old.

 - The property must be the applicant's primary residence.

 - The assessed value of the home cannot be over 125% of the average assessed home value in the City of Milton, as established by the City Assessor on an annual basis.

-- Be located in the "designated area" defined as residential properties within TID 7, 9 and 10 or within a half-mile of the boundaries of TID 6, 9, or 10 that are located within the City of Milton.
+- Be located in the "designated area" defined as residential properties within TID 7, 9 and 10 or within a half-mile of the boundaries of TID 9 or 10 that are located within the City of Milton.
 Properties located within one half-mile of TID 7 may be eligible for the program as well, but would require an additional approval from the Joint Review Board.
 See map below and at end of the program guidelines.